codewitch-honey-crisis/alarm_panel/README.md

 - `./boards` contains PIO support for the freenove devkit
 - `./build_tools` contains ClASP-Tree which is necessary to embed the generated web content into the firmware source code `./include/httpd_content.h`
+- `./common` contains the code that is common to both the ESP-IDF and Win32, including the main application logic in `./common/src/control.cpp`
+- `./host_win32` is its own project, and hosts the common code under Windows for easier testing and development
 - `./react-web` is where all the web content goes:
    - `./react-web/src` contains React content accessible from the website
    - `./react-web/public` contains static content accessible from the website, and dynamic ClASP SSR content (accessible from the website unless preceded with `.` in the filename)